elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 ### Removed
 - Removed disabled helm releases from the application helmfile
 - The no longer needed rolebinding and clusterrole `metrics` has been removed.
+- Storageclass installation from bootstrap step.
+- Removed helm charts for nfs-provisioner and local-pv-provisioner.